astro4dev/OAD-Data-Science-Toolkit/How_the_toolkit_works.md

 ## Step 3 - New content appears on the website

 This step happens without user intervention.
-Once the actual content is uploaded (Step 1) and the database has been updated (Step 2), the <a href="https://datascience.astro4dev.org/toolkit.php" web interface to the toolkit </a> will automatically reflect the new content.
+Once the actual content is uploaded (Step 1) and the database has been updated (Step 2), the <a href="https://datascience.astro4dev.org/toolkit.php">web interface to the toolkit </a> will automatically reflect the new content.